If you ever have occasion to disassemble the Amel Super Maramu Jib Furler Gearbox, hopfully this will save you some time and trouble.

 Remove the four screws and take off the plastic securing plate.
 Nothing magic here, it is just a flat piece of hard plastic. this will expose the bottom end of the Upper Shaft, and its lip seal.

-Now, working from the top, gently press out the upper shaft.
+Now, working from the top, gently press out the upper shaft, through the bottom of the housing.
 It is held in place with a press fit to a bearing near the bottom, and a static o-ring seal inside the Bronze Seal Ring on the top.

 Now things get easy.
 Look in from the bottom, and you’ll see the main worm gear, and the worm screw itself off to the side The worm gear is bolted to the bottom of the Drive Shaft.
 Remove it.
 Gently press out the Drive shaft through the top of the housing.
 Again, it is aluminum, be gentle.
 There are two bearings holding it in place.